 How can luxury brands create effective PPC campaigns with Google Ads?

 PPC campaigns, or pay-per-click campaigns, are an incredibly powerful tool to include in a luxury marketing strategy.
-Google Ads leverages its users' data collection gathered from website visits, app usage, location to determine a user's age, interests, and even income level—all to the advantage of luxury brands hoping to augment their marketing strategy.
+Google Ads leverages its users' data collection gathered from website visits, app usage, location to determine a user's age, interests, and even income level—all to the advantage of high-end brands hoping to augment their luxury advertising and marketing strategy.

 What utilizing the Google search engine means for luxury brands is an incredibly targeted approach to potential consumers.

 And while we endorse the use of PPC campaigns to further a luxury brand's online positioning, this should be a supplementary effort to a luxury marketing strategy's organic searches and keyword exertions.
 The reason why is that we have seen that the effectiveness of PPC only grows if there is a solid foundation for a brand's keywords in place.

 Think of it this way: the Google search algorithm exists for one thing—helping people find the most relevant results possible.
 If paying your way to the top of the search rankings was the only way you could be at the top, then users would not be getting the information they're looking for.

 Therefore, Google orders a user's search results to bring the most relevant content to the top first by a series of algorithms, mostly dictated by that page's authority, the number of times that page mentions the term searched, among other things.